-Employment Agreements.
+Employment Agreements

-In 2021, we entered into new employment and compensation agreements with each of our then executive officers, and in December 2022, we entered into a new employment and compensation agreement with Mr. Sayler effective January 1, 2023, consistent with the financial terms of his accepted offer letter and otherwise substantially on the same terms as the current employment agreements with the other executive officers.
+We have entered into employment and compensation agreements with each of our executive officers, most recently with Mr. Sayler effective January 1, 2023, consistent with the financial terms of his accepted offer letter and otherwise substantially on the same terms as the employment agreements with our other executive officers.
 The agreements provide for payment of an annual base salary, participation in our cash incentive plans, eligibility for participation in our LTI plans and benefit plans and programs applicable to senior executives, and continuance of certain perquisites.
 For more information about the terms of these agreements, including specifics regarding the cash compensation and benefits provided in the event of a qualifying separation, and for a sample calculation based on certain stated assumptions, see Employment Agreements on page 39, and Potential Payments Upon Termination or Change in Control beginning on page 40.